 - Soil conservation works to reduce erosion

-- Control programs for rabbits, foxes and feral
+- Feral control programs for rabbits, foxes and feral cats.

 Bon Bon Station Reserve was acquired in 2008 with the assistance of the Australian Government's National Reserve System program, the Government of South Australia and the Besen Family Foundation.
 Thanks also to The Native Vegetation Council for support of vital conservation work on Bon Bon this year.